peterp/redux-http-basic-auth-example/README.md

     // view.
     dispatch(loginRequest())

-    // This only works in Node, use an implementation that work for the
+    // Note: This base64 encode method only works in NodeJS, so use an
+    // implementation that works for your platform:
-    // platform you're using, e.g.: `base64-js` for React Native, or `btoa()`
+    // `base64-js` for React Native,
-    // for browsers, etc...
+    // `btoa()` for browsers,
     const hash = new Buffer(`${username}:${password}`).toString('base64')
     return fetch('https://httpbin.org/basic-auth/admin/secret', {
       headers: {